joaohelis/ml-ci-project-miner/README.md

 ## Overview

 Welcome to **ml-ci-project-miner**, a Java-based tool designed for mining data from both machine learning (ML) and non-ML projects on GitHub.
 This project supports a comprehensive study outlined in the paper "HOW DO MACHINE LEARNING PROJECTS USE CONTINUOUS INTEGRATION PRACTICES?
-AN EMPIRICAL STUDY ON GITHUB ACTIONS," published in the MSR conference in 2024.
+AN EMPIRICAL STUDY ON GITHUB ACTIONS," published in the proceedings of the MSR conference in 2024.
 For detailed results and access to the replication package, please visit the project's web page: [CI-ML-MSR](https://ci-ml-msr.github.io).

 ## Usage